Brampton Assembly: Chrysler - Stellantis

+In 2013, the car assembly operations with 3,400 workers were ranked the second largest private employer in Brampton according to the city's economic development office.

 On 19 August 2014, the first Challenger SRT Hellcat (VIN #700001) rolled off the assembly line.
 It sold at the Barrett-Jackson auction in Las Vegas auction for $825,000 to benefit Opportunity Village, a non-profit charity for those with intellectual disabilities in the Las Vegas area.
 Rick Hendrick, owner of Hendrick Motorsports, bought the 707-hp "pony car" for his collection.

 The plant earned "bronze status" in 2015 for its work in implementing "World Class Manufacturing" (WCM), a "methodology that focuses on eliminating waste, increasing productivity, and improving quality and safety in a systematic and organized way."

-Fiat Chrysler Automobiles announced in May 2019 (during the Trump's first presidency) plans for investments in new and existing assembly plants in Michigan "after intense political pressure in the U.S. to increase domestic manufacturing."
+Fiat Chrysler Automobiles announced in May 2019 (during Donald Trump's first presidency) plans for investments in new and existing assembly plants in Michigan "after intense political pressure in the U.S. to increase domestic manufacturing."
 This strategy could be an opportunity for Canadian parts suppliers, but also mean cuts in production at FCA's facilities in Ontario that include Brampton Assembly.

 Although there is still demand for the models produced by Brampton Assembly, "the market has gone really soft for cars, especially for sedans" and future FCA products may not use the platform currently made for the Chrysler 300, Dodge Charger, and Dodge Challenger.

-As of 2021, the facility may see a new generation of the LX platform or be converted to making batteries for the automaker given its proximity to other Stellantis facilities.
-Because the property is in a rapidly expanding suburb of Toronto, the increasing traffic congestion impeeds shipments while the outright sale of the land would make it excellent for housing development.
+As of 2021, the facility may see a new generation of the LX platform or be converted to making batteries for the automaker, given its proximity to other Stellantis facilities.
+Because the property is in a rapidly expanding suburb of Toronto, the increasing traffic congestion impedes shipments, while the outright sale of the land would make it excellent for housing development.

 In 2022, Stellantis announced a $2.8 billion (3.6 billion Canadian dollars) investment, thus preserving the futures of its Canadian operations in Windsor and Brampton assembly plants.

 This includes Brampton Assembly Plant making a transition to new "flexible architecture" for the company's electrification plans.
 Further changes were released that production of its new STLA Large platform cars will be in Windsor with Chrysler 300, Dodge Challenger and Dodge Charger assembly ending at Brampton in 2024."
 The Brampton plant will then undergo retooling and modernizing to be "flexible, multi-energy vehicle assembly facilities" to "produce the electric vehicles of the future."

 During August 2023, Stellantis held an event for select visitors to provide a final tour of the Brampton Assembly Plant.
 This open house by invitation commemorated the "birthplace of automotive legends for decades" starting from 1986 and Chrysler's purchase of the factory in 1987.